canonical/sdkcraft/docs/explanation/sdks/interfaces/content-interface.rst

 that does the following:

 - Sets its :samp:`interface` type to :samp:`content`,
-  which makes it a content interface plug
+  making it a content interface plug

 - Points the :samp:`target` directory
   to :file:`/home/workshop/go/pkg/mod/`
   *inside the workshop*;
-  a directory on the host system that |project_markup| designates at run-time will be mounted to it
+  a directory on the host system that `Workshop`_ will designate at run-time will be mounted to it

-Overall, the intent of this declaration is to use a directory
+Overall, the purpose of this declaration example is to use a directory
-(which :program:`Workshop` automatically allocates for the slot) for persisting the
+(which :program:`Workshop` automatically allocates for the slot) to persist the
 `module cache <https://go.dev/ref/mod#module-cache>`__
 in the host file system
 when the workshop stops.